MRKVRYouTube/BankingGUI/README.md

 ## ⚠️ Disclaimer

 This project is for **educational purposes only**.
-It is NOT a real banking system and should not be used to store real credentials.
+It is not yet a real banking system.
+You should not store credentials, but it can be used.
+(It is stored as SHA-256 encoded.
+Please consult with me if you have issues!)

 ---